antmelekhin/ansible-role-docker/README.md

 Docker
 ======

-An Ansible role to install and configure [Docker Engine](https://docs.docker.com/engine/).
+An Ansible role to install [Docker Engine](https://docs.docker.com/engine/) from the Docker repository and configure it.

 Requirements
 ------------